houstonhaynes/SysInternals-BGInfo-boilerplate/README.md

 ## Link to markdown file with instructions

-This repo mainly is to house the scripts and instructions, the latter can be found [here](Sysinternal_BGInfo.md).
+This repo mainly is to house the scripts and instructions, the latter can be found at the top level of this mini-repo.

+[Sysinternals_BGInfo.md]

 ### Future Project?